 Possible topics for focus:

-Least Restrictive Environment (LRE) is an issue that has required the attention of professionals in the field of special education.
+Least Restrictive Environment (LRE) is an issue that has required the attention of professionals in the field of .
 What variables need to be examined for determining LRE and what criteria would be necessary to assure LRE placement.
-In responding to this question be sure to address the needs of multi-handicapped individuals.
+In responding to this question be sure to address the needs of individuals with multiple disabilities.
 Consider, also, least restrictive issues as they apply to the mandate of “appropriate education”

 To understand the contributions of different research approaches to the development of our knowledge base with emphasis on the underlying impact of research approaches.